brews/icof/README.md

 ## Support

 Source code is available online at https://github.com/brews/icof/.
 This software is Open Source and available under the Apache License, Version 2.0.

+## Disclaimer
+This package is for teaching basic python package design and is no way associated with iscaliforniaonfire.com.